agmcarthur/Biochem-3BP3/Lab_4_Ontologies/README.md

 **Question #2.
 Explore the *Help and Manual* link to understand the output.
 If EASE is a version of the Fisher’s Exact Test, what is the null hypothesis when testing for enrichment of a specific ontology term?**

 **Problem #1.
-After a demo from your instructor, perform DAVID analysis of the Cluster 1, Cluster 2, Cluster 3 and Cluster 4 probe lists that include up- or down-regulation of genes in response to tBHQ and TCDD.
+After a demo from your instructor, perform DAVID analysis of the Cluster 1, Cluster 2, Cluster 3 and Cluster 4 probe lists that include up- or down-regulation of genes in response to tBHQ and TCDD using the Gene Ontology.
 Write a short paragraph (1/2 page maximum) outlining your findings and interpretation.
 What are the main responses in these embryonic cells to insult by tBHQ and/or TCDD?**

 > Flash Update - KEGG